Drahsid/BetterShadows/README.md

 # BetterShadows
 Lets you tweak the shadow cascade distance for the shadowmap in ffxiv.
 Additionally, lets you change the 2048p shadowmap resolution to 4096p.

-To use this plugin, add http://repo.modloader64.com/ffxiv/plugins.json to your list of plugin repositories.
+To use this plugin, install it from the official dalamud repository, or add http://repo.modloader64.com/ffxiv/plugins.json to your list of plugin repositories.

-# Presets
-You can save presets based on values you like for certain scenarios.
-The plugin ships with a couple default presets:

-## Long Distance
-This preset balances the shadow quality over a very long distance.
-This basically only looks good on Mare Lamentorum.

-## Balanced
-Similar to how the game treats many areas.
-Fairly detailed close up, not very detailed in the distance.

-## Detailed
-Sacrifices shadow distance for shadow quality.
-Shadows will notably fade out, however, the ones you do see will look sharp.

-## Seamless
-Similar to detailed, however extends the range just enough so that the cascades appear seamless.

-## Compromise
-Compromises some close up detail, and further away detail so that shadows appear somewhat detailed, and at a distance.
+## Default Preset and Preset Inheritance
+To simplify the usage of presets, and presets in zones, and subzones, I made presets inherit from their parent.
+If a preset has no parent, it will instead use the preset that you set as the default preset.